Salamanca Quick Facts

 Number of Students

-Four semesters of college-level Spanish.
-A language course must have been completed within one year prior to the start of the program and priority is given to students who will have taken Spanish during the semester preceding their anticipated study in Spain.
-9.0 GPA.
-Junior or first semester senior standing when program begins.
+Priority is given to students who will have taken Spanish during the semester preceding their anticipated study in Spain.